In 1971 Things Were Different Than They Are Today - Not Better or Worse

-We lost fifty thousand in Vietnam in half the time we've been in Afghanistan.
+We lost fifty thousand in Vietnam in a quarter of the time we were in Afghanistan.

 You could buy a brand new corvette for $4,000, and it was common place for a person to buy a new car every two years.
-But you'd be lucky to make $12,000 in your first job out of college.
+But you'd be lucky to make $10,000 a year in your first job out of college.

 Presidents, presidential candidates, and social reformers got killed, sometimes on live television.

 Everybody knew who you were talking about if you mentioned seeing Johnny or Walter last night.

 You dressed up to fly on an airplane, but they crashed more often than they do today.

 Stores were closed on Sunday.

 There was this new thing called pantyhose so you no longer had to deal with garter belts.

 Eight-track tapes were being replaced with cassettes.
 If you were really keeping up with the times in sound systems, you had reel to reel tapes.